South Korea Bucket List – the complete list of things worth doing

 Try a cosmetics clinic for a laser treatment

-If you would rather buy the skincare and bring it back home with you, you shouldn’t leave Seoul without trying a professional treatment.
+If you would instead buy the skincare and bring it back home, you shouldn’t leave Seoul without trying a professional treatment.

-Gangnam has hundreds of plastic surgery clinics, but you shouldn’t go all the way, you can at least try a laser facial.
-It is really good for collagen production, and in South Korea, it is much cheaper than in many other places around the world.
+Gangnam has hundreds of plastic surgery clinics, but you shouldn’t go all the way.
+You can at least try a laser facial.
+It is good for collagen production and much cheaper in South Korea than in many other places worldwide.

 I used to go to Shinebeam in Hongdae, but they also have a branch in Gangnam.
-They always have great packages and deals worth checking out.
+They always have fantastic packages and deals worth checking out.

 See a K-Pop concert

-Well, if you are into K-Pop you should know much more about it than we do.
-There are plenty of concerts you could attend at any time in Seoul, and you can even see street performances by k-pop wannabes in areas like Hongdae.
+If you are into K-pop, you should know much more about it than we do.
+You can attend plenty of concerts in Seoul at any time and even see street performances by K-pop wannabes in areas like Hongdae.

 Explore K-drama filming locations

-They are easy to find around town and almost everywhere around South Korea, and true fans will know where to look for what they want to see!
+They are easy to find around town and almost everywhere else in South Korea, and true fans will know where to look for what they want to see!

 Visit a Korean theme park